mbodiai/embdata/README.md

 print(robot_control.velocity)  # 0.3
 ```

+### Attributes
+- `pose`: The pose of the robot hand (Pose object)
+- `grasp`: The openness of the robot hand (float, 0 to 1)

-The `HandControl` class allows for easy manipulation and representation of robot hand controls in a 7D space.
+The `HandControl` class allows for easy manipulation and representation of robot hand controls in a 7D space, making it useful for robotics and motion control applications.

 </details>